brimdata/zed/zng/docs/zson.md

 > ### Note: This specification is in BETA development.
 > We plan to have a final form established by Spring 2021.
 >
-> ZSON is intended as a literal superset of JSON syntax (not semantics).
+> ZSON is intended as a literal superset of JSON and NDJSON syntax.
-> If there is anything in this document that leads to this not being the
+> If there is anything in this document that conflicts with this goal,
-> case, please let us know and we will address it.
+> please let us know and we will address it.
 >
 > Regarding the state of the implementation of the ZSON format in zq:
 > * An input reader is not yet implemented,